TJJjiajuan/EnDecon/README.md

 result using a new proposed ensemble strategy.
 EnDecon obtains the ensemble result by alternatively updating the ensemble result as a weighted median of the base deconvolution results and the weights of base results based on their distance from the ensemble result.
-R package applies ensemble learning for the deconvolution of spatial transcriptomic data.

 ![alt
 text](https://github.com/keyalone/EnDecon/blob/main/docs/Figure1.png?raw=true)